kennysmithed/oels2023/oels_practical_wk9.md

 If you have run through our implementation you will have noticed that we ask participants if they are native speakers of English, and if they answer "No" they are kicked out of the experiment (or rather, directed to an un-escapable holding screen).
 We didn't actually do this in Loy & Smith (2021), but we wanted to show you that it was possible to do this kind of thing - if you do this for real, use it judiciously since participants may not like it, and make sure you provide more information for excluded participants on e.g. how they can get paid for any time they have spent on the experiment!

 The way we achieve this is by a conditional timeline ([see the jsPsych documentation](https://www.jspsych.org/7.0/overview/timeline/#conditional-timelines)).
-In a conditional timeline node you have a `timeline` which only runs if `conditional_function` evaluates to `true` - like this
+In a conditional timeline node you have a `timeline` which only runs if `conditional_function` evaluates to `true` - like this:

 ```js
 var conditional_node = {